MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 }
 ```

-AS you can see, this test features a custom `gomock.Matcher`, that we've
+As you can see, this test features a custom `gomock.Matcher`, that we've
 written in lecture 18 of the course, in order to correctly compare the input
 arguments of the `CreateUser` function, since the hashed password field
 is a bit tricky to handle.
 You can rewatch that lecture to understand what